FuzzySecurity/AzureWireGuard/README.md

 wg genpsk > presharedkey
 ```

 Next generate an SSH keypair for the Azure VM.
-Note that when you let the user manually enter their public key as an Azure ARM parameter then it has to be in the `ssh-rsa` format.
+Note that when you let a user manually enter their public key as an Azure ARM parameter in the UI then it has to be in the `ssh-rsa` format.

 ```
 ssh-keygen -t rsa -b 2048
 ```

-Open `wg.yml` and fill in your public key and PSK on line 5 & 6.
+Open `wg.yml` and fill in your WG public key and PSK on line 5 & 6.

 ```yml
   vars: